carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_intro.md

 > Taking this into consideration, what are some possible ways we could make use of Word2Vec to explore newspaper articles from the years 1900-2000?
 > > ## Solution
 > >
-> > Investigate how the meaning of certain words can evolve over time by training separate models for different chunks of time (e.g., 1900-1950, 1951-2000, etc.)
+> > One possible approach with this data is to investigate how the meaning of certain words can evolve over time by training separate models for different chunks of time (e.g., 1900-1950, 1951-2000, etc.).
+A few words that have changed their meaning over time include:
+> > * Nice: This word used to mean “silly, foolish, simple.”
+> > * Silly: In its earliest uses, it referred to things worthy or blessed; from there it came to refer to the weak and vulnerable, and more recently to those who are foolish.
+> > * Awful: Awful things used to be “worthy of awe”.
 > >
 > > We'll explore how training a Word2Vec model on specific texts can yield insights into those texts later in this lesson.
 > {:.solution}